ritschmaster/emacs.d/README.md

 If you plan to customize things more extensively, you should probably just fork the repo and hack away at the config to make it your own!

 For key bindings look at the `~/.emacs.d/lisp/init-keys.el`!
+It uses (Spacemacs)[https://github.com/syl20bnr/spacemacs] like key settings, which means custom keys start with <kbd>M-m</kbd>

 ## Similar configs